Where Do Homeless Kids Go To School?

 featured image

-Under the federal McKinney-Vento Act and California law, homeless students get special protections to make sure they have access to public education.
+Since 1987, the federal budget has provided funding to help ensure that homeless students have access to education as part of the McKinney-Vento Act, signed by President California law, homeless students have special protections to make sure they have access to public education.
 A lot of red tape is waived for these students.
-For example, they can enroll immediately without the documents normally required for enrollment, such as proof of residency, immunization records, and school records.
+For example, they can enroll in school immediately without the documents normally required, such as proof of residency, immunization records, and school records.

-Every school district must designate staff to help homeless students.
-These liaisons work to ensure that the rights of homeless students are protected.
-These include the right to:
+These liaisons work to ensure that the rights of homeless students are protected, including the right to:

 • Participate in school activities;